 This levy is collected and managed by the Ministry for the Environment (MfE) who distribute half of the revenue collected to territorial authorities (TA) on a population basis to be spent on promoting or achieving waste minimisation as set out in their WMMPs.
-The other half is retained by the MfE and managed by them as a central contestable fund for waste minimisation initiatives (the Waste Minimisation Fund).
+The other half is retained by the MfE and managed by them as a central contestable fund for waste minimisation initiatives.